 All candidates are required to make returns to the Electoral Commission detailing any donations they have received for electoral purposes and electoral expenditure they have incurred or authorised.
 Political parties also have to submit annual returns or copies of their audited accounts.
 Disclosure laws also apply to other people involved in the electoral process.
 This information is publicly available on the Electoral Commission website.

-Candidates who receive at least 4% of the (first preference) vote are reimbursed for electoral expenses by a specified amount for each such vote they receive.
+Candidates who receive at least 4 per cent of the (first preference) vote are reimbursed for electoral expenses by a specified amount for each such vote they receive.
 Election funding is paid either to a registered political party on behalf of each endorsed candidate or is paid direct to a candidate who is not endorsed by a registered party.
-This amount (which was approximately $2.63 per vote for the election held on 2 July 2016) is indexed for inflation.
+This amount (which was approximately $2.75 per vote for the election held on 18 May 2019) is indexed for inflation.

-Australia is currently divided into 150 electoral divisions, each represented by one Member.
-Under the Constitution each existing State is guaranteed at least five Members, but all States except Tasmania now have more, the numbers depending on their population.
+Australia is currently divided into 151 electoral divisions, each represented by one Member.
+Under the Constitution each existing state is guaranteed at least five Members, but all states except Tasmania now have more, the numbers depending on their population.
 States may gain or lose Members as a consequence of population movements.
 Because of Australia’s uneven distribution of population, electoral divisions differ greatly in area, ranging from 32 sq. km (Grayndler, NSW) to over 1.6 million sq. km (Durack, WA).
-At December 2018, there was an average of approximately 108,149 electors per electorate.
+At June 2019, there was an average of approximately 108,770 electors per electorate.

 Electoral boundaries are reviewed regularly and, if necessary, adjusted (redistributed) to reflect population changes.
-The aim of redistribution is to ensure that electoral divisions within each State or Territory contain approximately an equal number of electors.
-The last redistribution occurred on 31 August 2017, resulting in an increase in the number of electorates from 150 to 151 at the next general election in 2019 (with the Australian Capital Territory gaining the new seat).
-The number of electoral divisions in each of the States and Territories at the next general election is below:
+The aim of redistribution is to ensure that electoral divisions within each state or territory contain approximately an equal number of electors.
+The last redistribution occurred on 31 August 2017, resulting in an increase in the number of electorates from 150 to 151 at the 2019 general election (with the Australian Capital Territory gaining the new seat).
+The number of electoral divisions in each of the states and territories is below: